 11. What is the best boarding option for my dog?

 You can leave your dog at a creche or doggy boarding daily while you go to work.
-Or when you go out of station.
-It’s a perfectly good idea since they can learn to socialise while staying there.
+Or when you go out of the station.
+It’s a perfectly good idea since they can learn to socialize while staying there.
 However, always check the reviews and ratings of the establishment.
-Speak to the owner and workers, and other clients.
+Speak to the owner workers, and other clients.

 Ensure both-way communication after you leave your pooch there.
-A legit long-term boarding typically has video calling facilities that allows the pet parents to see their fur babies.
+A legit long-term boarding typically has video calling facilities that allow the pet parents to see their fur babies.

 12. Can I leave my dog alone in the house for a day?